ssoper/jquery-bosh/SETUP.md

 #### Mac

-Obtain the [dmg installer][http://www.process-one.net/en/ejabberd/downloads/]
+Obtain the [dmg installer](http://www.process-one.net/en/ejabberd/downloads/) and run it.

 #### Linux

-Use the package manager to install erlang and related dependencies.
+Use your preferred package manager to install erlang and related dependencies.
 Then install ejabberd version 2.0 or greater.
-Use a package manager or build from source.
+You can use a package manager or build from source.

     sudo vi /etc/ejabberd/ejabberd.cfg